mattburnett-repo/nestjs-api-template/README.md

 An important thing to know about testing with NestJS is that much of it depends on decoupling injected dependencies.
 This can be confusing at first.

-[This video](https://www.youtube.com/watch?v=dXOfOgFFKuY&t=776s) is helpful, for explaining the basic concepts and has examples.
+[Here](https://github.com/jmcdo29/testing-nestjs/tree/main/apps/typeorm-sample) is a place for better understanding and examples.

-[Here](https://github.com/jmcdo29/testing-nestjs/tree/main/apps/typeorm-sample) is a helpful place, for better understanding and examples.
+[This video](https://www.youtube.com/watch?v=dXOfOgFFKuY&t=776s) explains the basic concepts and has examples.

 ---